virteal/l8/README.md

 fullfilled or rejected and it also returns a new promise that will be fullfilled or rejected depending on the result of these callbacks; this makes chaining easy.

-l8 tasks are promises.
-Promise will be fullfilled or rejected when the task is done and either succeeded or failed.

 Please note that "promises" in the Javascript world is not a mature feature.
 The "de facto" CommonJS standard is beeing challenged by another "de facto"